Officers, Board Members, and Liaisons

 Cari Grundman | Fundraising Committee Chair

-Jodi Hutchinson joined the HCF as the Holy Redeemer Liaison in 2014.
-She is the new Director of the Integrative Medicine and Wellness Initiative for the Holy Redeemer Healthcare System.
+Jodi Hutchinson joined the HCF board in 2014.
+She was the Director of the Integrative Medicine and Wellness Initiative for the Holy Redeemer Healthcare System until 2018.
 She spent nearly 20 years as a cardiac surgery physician assistant championing and implementing complementary healing modalities for patients, families, and staff.
 Eventually, she made a spirited decision to leave her career and walk across the stages of the world, living moment by moment in total surrender.